-Yoga is for everyone.
+Ever wondered – Is Yoga not for me?
+I am too young/old for it?
+I am not flexible enough to do it?
+Is it only for girls?
+Then my response is, Yoga is for everyone.
 Young, old, men, women, strong, weak, mentally challenged, physically challenged and everyone else.
 For those who think yoga is only for girls, let me tell you yoga was created by men, for men.
 There is no specific age to practice yoga.
 There is no specific age to start practicing yoga.
-You can start at any age, even in your 60’s.
+You can start at any age, even in your 60’s… all your choice.

 You don’t have to be flexible to practice yoga, in fact with regular practice you will enhance your flexibility.
 People with physical or mental disabilities can also practice yoga and get great benefits from it.